mpa139/allanlab/_pages/publications.md

 ### 2008

-{% for conf in site.data.conference %}
+{% for conf in site.data.conf08 %}

   {{ conf.conf08 }} <br />